22. How to Build a Flower Pagoda (Stupa)

 In another story, a devotee built a shelter made from branches and leaves and place Water Lillie or lotus flowers over the roof as decorations.
 The act of veneration results in tremendous merit that enables the devotee to reborn only in the wholesome realms like human world and heaven.
-As a human, such devotee reborn as the Imperial Monarch whereas the merit from offering flowers can result in beauty of such devotee whether he is was human or deity.
+As a human, such devotee reborn as the Imperial Monarch whereas the merit from offering flowers can result in beauty of such devotee whether he is a human or deity.
 The merit yields fruitful results until such devotee attained enlightenment and entered the Nirvana which is the state of supreme bliss.

 To build a flower pagoda, the devotee may enshrine a Buddha statue or Buddha relics on the top with an aim to celebrate a Buddhist holy day like Magha Puja, Vesak Puja, or Asalha Puja.
 Other appropriate occasions are New Year’s Day and birthday.
 The flower pagoda can be made of fresh flowers or man-made flowers decorated with lightings and many vibrant ornaments like the Christmas tree.